2.6.17 Would a Change Be Just & Equitable?

 Hardship caused by the making or refusing to make a change to the assessment

-The Registrar must consider any potential hardship that would be caused to the child and either parent as well as any resident child of either parent, when deciding if a change to an assessment would be fair (section 117(4)(g) and (h)) or when refusing to make a decision.
+The Registrar must consider any potential hardship that would be caused to the child and either parent, as well as any resident child of either parent, when deciding if a change to an assessment, or a refusal to make a change to an assessment, would be fair (section 117(4)(g)).

 The Registrar will consider whether the decision limits the capacity to provide necessities for general living or to meet the proper needs of all parties individually and in the family situation.